Franch62/Franch62/README.md

   <img src="https://skillicons.dev/icons?i=gmail" alt="Email" width="40" height="40">
 </a><br>

-The future is here – are you ready to join it? 🚀
+The future is here.
+Are you ready to join it? 🚀